-Record Retention: Financial records, supporting documents, statistical records, and all other related records pertinent to a federal award will be retained for a period of three (3) years from the date of submission of the final expenditure report or, for federal awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, respectively, as reported to the federal awarding agency or pass-through entity in the case of a sub-recipient, or as otherwise specified by the federal award or federal law.
+Record Retention: Financial records, supporting documents, statistical records, and all other related records pertinent to a federal award will be retained for a period of three (3) years from the date of submission of the final expenditure report or, for Federal awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, respectively, as reported to the federal awarding agency or pass-through entity in the case of a subrecipient.

 For all other records, the District will retain such records for the length of time as required by law.

-Legal Reference: 2 C.F.R. § 200.333, 2 C.F.R. § 200.34 & 34 C.F.R. § 81.31.
+Legal Reference: 2 C.F.R. § 200.333.

 Suspension and Debarment: The District will not contract with any entity or individual who has been debarred, suspended, or otherwise excluded from or ineligible for participation in federal assistance programs or activities.
-Before entering into a contract regarding a federal award, the District will either: (1) verify that a vendor has not been debarred, suspended or otherwise excluded via SAM.gov, (2) collect a verification from that vendor; or (3) add a clause to the contract with the vendor.
-The District will maintain a copy of said verification or documentation.
+Before entering into a contract regarding a federal award, the District will verify that a vendor has not been debarred, suspended or otherwise excluded, and the District will maintain a copy of said verification.

 Financial Management: The District will maintain financial management systems to account for the federal funds, including records documenting compliance with federal statutes, regulations, and the terms and conditions of the federal award.
-These records will be sufficient to permit the District to prepare reports required by general and program-specific terms and conditions and the tracing of funds to a level of expenditures adequate to establish that such funds have been used according to the federal statutes, regulations, and the terms and conditions of the federal award.
+These records will be sufficient to permit the District to prepare reports required by general and program-specific terms and conditions; and the tracing of funds to a level of expenditures adequate to establish that such funds have been used according to the Federal statutes, regulations, and the terms and conditions of the Federal award.
 The financial management system will provide for the following:

-- 1) Identifying all of the federal awards received and expended and the federal programs under which they were received; - 2) Ensuring that accurate, current, and complete disclosure of the financial results of each federal award or program are maintained in accordance with reporting requirements; - 3) Maintaining records and documentation that sufficiently identify the amount, source, and expenditure of funds for federally funded activities;
+1) Identifying all of the federal awards received and expended and the federal programs under which they were received;

-- 4) Ensuring effective controls over accountability and safeguards for all funds, property, and other assets; - 5) Comparing actual expenditures with budget amounts for each federal award; - 6) Ensuring payments of federal funds are made in accordance with applicable law, including 2 CFR § 200.305; and - 7) Determining the allowability of costs in accordance with applicable law and the conditions of the federal award.
+- 2) Ensuring that accurate, current, and complete disclosure of the financial results of each federal award or program are maintained in accordance with reporting requirements; - 3) Identifying adequately the source and application of funds for federally-funded activities; - 4) Ensuring effective controls over and accountability for all funds, property, and other assets: - 5) Comparing actual expenditures with budget amounts for each federal award; - 6) Ensuring payments of federal funds are made in accordance with applicable law, including 2 CFR § 200.305; and - 7) Determining the allowability of costs in accordance with applicable law and the conditions of the federal award.